jhallen/radioanalyzer/README.md

 * Clock
 * Synchronous reset

-The output signals gathered into a Verilog bus called "bus_out" (the port name is "bus_out").
+The output signals are gathered into a Verilog bus called "bus_out" (the port name is "bus_out").
 But_out includes:

 * Read acknowledge